 Colorado school district praised for ridding of milk cartons in lunchrooms

-Two schools in the district have begun the process of removing single-use and single-serving milk cartons from their lunchrooms, instead replacing them with dispensing machines for more fresh milk.
+Two schools in the district have begun the process of removing single-use and single-serving milk cartons from their lunchrooms, instead replacing them with dispensing machines for fresher milk.

 "We really do serve milk to a lot of kids who take it because they think they have to," said Danielle Bock, Director of Nutrition Services for the district.